-The executive regulations are to be issued by the Cabinet of the UAE within six months of the date of issuance of the UAE Law.
-It is, therefore, expected that subject executive regulations containing procedural aspects will be issued by 20 March 2022.
+The executive regulations were to be issued by the Cabinet of the UAE within six months of the date of issuance of the UAE Law.
+However, the executive regulations have not been issued so far.
 The controllers and processers are to comply with the provisions of the UAE Law within a period of six months following the issuance of executive regulations.
 The referred period of six months may be extended by the Cabinet for additional similar periods.
-Accordingly, controllers and processers need to be in compliance with the UAE Law by 20 September 2022, unless the period is extended by the Cabinet.

-2. FUNDAMENTAL LAWS
+2. Fundamental Laws